fixer-m/snowflake-db-net-client/README.md

 ```

 ### Comparison with Snowflake.Data
-Official [Snowflake.Data](https://github.com/snowflakedb/snowflake-connector-net) connector implements ADO.NET interfaces (IDbConnection, IDataReader etc), so you have to work with it as with usual database on a low level (however under the hood it actually uses Snowflake REST API).
-In contrast this library is designed as REST API client (or wrapper) with straightforward and clean API.
+Official [Snowflake.Data](https://github.com/snowflakedb/snowflake-connector-net) connector implements ADO.NET interfaces (IDbConnection, IDataReader etc), so you have to work with it as with usual database, however under the hood it actually uses Snowflake REST API.
+In contrast Snowflake.Client is designed as REST API client wrapper with convenient API.
 [Read more](https://medium.com/@fixer_m/better-net-client-for-snowflake-db-ecb48c48c872) about it.

 Improvements in Snowflake.Client vs Snowflake.Data:
 - Performance: Re-uses Snowflake session, i.e. ~3x less roundtrips to SF